The Bryn Mawr Urology Group - A Division of Academic Urology | 919 Conestoga Road Rosemont, Pa 19010

 Anyone diagnosed with localized prostate cancer may benefit from robotic-assisted LRP.
 However, the decision to have prostate cancer treated surgically revolves around numerous considerations.
 Variables that enter into preoperative evaluation include age, pre-biopsy PSA, biopsy findings, previous prostate cancer treatments and other illnesses.
 Robotic Surgery can be done for men of all sizes and shapes.
 Robotic Surgery can be done in men who have had other operations: appendectomy, laparoscopic hernia repair, repair of abdominal trauma, transurethral prostatectomy (TURP), and in some men who have been treated with previous pelvic radiation.

-A: The majority of insurance companies pay for robotic surgery as they would laparascopic surgery however there are exceptions.
+The majority of insurance companies pay for robotic surgery as they would laparoscopic surgery however there are exceptions.
 Please consult with your carrier to confirm.

 Results of studies on robotic prostatectomy indicate that the success rate in controlling prostate cancer with robotic prostatectomy in patients with localized disease is as good as, or better than, open or laparoscopic prostatectomy.
 Some studies suggest that robot assisted prostatectomy may allow for earlier return of continence and potency.